-Large Clear Type yet Compact in Size.

-like water by the hands of the sword, Ps.
-48, title.

-no The righteous shall be glat in the LORD, and shall trust it him; and all the upright it heart shall glory.
+Large Clear Type yet Compact in Size. like water by the hands of the sword, Ps.
+48, title. to The righteous shall be glau in the LORD, and shall trust h him; and all the upright in heart shall glory.

 These Bibles were bought in England at a low rate of exchange.
 They were printed on the famous Oxford University Press, which is a guarantee of the workmanship and quality of the Bibles.
-Compare prices with Bibles in your bookstore and then order quickly before the stock is exhausted.
+Compare prices with Bibles in your book-store and then order quickly before the stock is exhausted.